News and Statistics

 • Flavour Profile: The taste of Almas Caviar is exceptionally opulent and creamy, with a subtle nutty undertone that entices the taste buds.
 This caviar culminates in a delightful buttery aftertaste, making it a preferred choice among aficionados.

-• Cost: The exclusiveness of Almas Caviar is mirrored in its price, which can vary from €7,000 to €8,800 per kilogram, contingent on its calibre and prevailing market conditions.
+• Cost: The exclusiveness of Almas Caviar is mirrored in its price, which can vary, contingent on its calibre and prevailing market conditions.

 Shah Caviar